 Chinese Acupuncture Medicine works a different way to Western Medicine.
 For a start it’s based on over 2500 years of experience with health traditions vastly different from ours in the West.

-people is also quite different, with treatments such as acupuncture, moxibustion, cupping, herbs, tai chi and meditation.
+Chinese medicine theory is also quite different to that of western medicine.
+The way it treats people is also quite different, with treatments such as acupuncture, moxibustion, cupping, herbs, tai chi and meditation.

 In China and many other countries that owe their medicine to China, acupuncture is a vital tool for health.

 So traditional acupuncture doesn’t treat diseases with names as does a Western trained doctor.
-Take headache: it could be caused by a range of syndromes in Chinese medicine, and each would require a different form of treatment.
+Take headache: it could be caused by a range of syndromes in Chinese medicine, and each would require a different treatment.

 So just saying Chinese medicine can cure headaches is a nonsense.
 Actually, to be fair, your Western doctor would also take care to diagnose your headache and then design a treatment according to his diagnosis.

 Down below you’ll find how acupuncture theory might explain a few Western-named disease conditions.

 Of course in any individual case, the diagnosis might be one or more of the given descriptions in combination, or possibly another not described.

-Whether it can cure a disease with a Western name is a moot point.
+So whether acupuncture medicine can cure a disease with a Western name is a moot point.
 It depends on the underlying diagnosis and treatment.

 Much more research may be needed before Western scientists are persuaded that a system which in their eyes is a pseudoscience can actually work!
 Not all the anecdotal evidence in the world is good enough for them.

-This explains why Chinese medicine embraced and benefited from the ideas of Western medicine almost immediately.
+Chinese medicine embraced and benefited from the ideas of Western medicine almost immediately.

-Conversely, Western medicine is extremely suspicious of Chinese medicine, preferring not to admit to using it until how it works is understood in scientific terms.
+But Western medicine is extremely suspicious of Chinese medicine, preferring not to admit to using it until how it works is understood in scientific terms.